sugarlabs/musicblocks-v4/README.md

             on host.
 Visit `localhost:5000` in a browser to view the web page served.
 If you are not using the container, visit `localhost:3000`.

-            Currently this will open a page with a "Hello world!" message.

         - For testing, run

             ```bash